-The insurance market in the Czech Republic remained dominated by the top 5 insurance groups in 2019, which together generate around 83% of total premium volume.
+The insurance market in the Czech Republic continued to be dominated by the top 5 insurance groups in 2020, which together continue to generate around 83% of total premium volume.

-The growth of the Czech insurance market continued in the first nine months of 2019.
-Premium volume rose 5.6% year-on-year (based on the calculation method of the Czech Insurance Association ČAP) from CZK 97.4 billion to CZK 102.9 billion.
-The large increase was due to growth in both the non-life and life sectors.
-The trend reversal for single premium life insurance is particularly noteworthy in this respect.
-After years of decline in this line of business, a striking year-on-year increase of 27.8% was recorded in the 1st to 3rd quarters of 2019.
+The growth of the Czech insurance market continued in the first nine months of 2020, in spite of the COVID-19 pandemic.
+Premium volume rose 3.6% year-on-year (based on the calculation method of the Czech Insurance Association ČAP) from CZK 102.4 billion to CZK 106.1 billion.
+The increase was due to growth in both the non-life and life sectors.

 VIG companies in the Czech Republic

-The 31.0% market share of the Czech VIG insurance companies made them the largest insurance group in the Czech Republic in the 1st to 3rd quarters of 2019.
-It also held first place in the life insurance sector, and second place in the non-life sector.
+The 30.7% market share made it the largest insurance group in the Czech Republic in the 1st to 3rd quarters of 2020.
+VIG Insurance Group also held 1st place in the life insurance sector, and second place in the non-life sector.

 Financial performance indicators in the Czech Republic segment

 Premiums written in the Czech Republic segment remained almost unchanged at EUR 1,732.4 million in 2020 (2019: EUR 1,745.8 million).
 The small decrease of 0.8% was mainly due to negative exchange rate effects.
 After adjusting for this effect, the Czech Republic segment recorded an increase of 2.2% in premiums written.
 Net earned premiums were EUR 1,295.5 million in 2020, representing a decrease of 1.3% compared to the previous year.

 Result before taxes